We help with what matters so you can focus on your future

-In addition to housing, the grant provides childcare at Legacy Early Learning Academy (school-age kids attend GCISD) and a monthly stipend, so grant recipients can focus on:
+In addition to housing, while you’re in the Education Track Program, your preschool children will attend childcare at Legacy Early Learning Academy (school-age kids attend GCISD) and you’ll receive a monthly stipend so you can focus on:

-- Going to school full-time (no outside employment permitted and no breaks between semesters) and maintaining a minimum 3.0 GPA
+- Going to school full-time (no full-time outside employment permitted or breaks between semesters) and maintaining a minimum 3.0 GPA

-- Completing education program requirements within 24 months
+- Completing all/remaining degree requirements within 24 months

 - Addressing and overcoming the predominant barriers impacting self-sustainability through a Personal Empowerment Plan

-- Participating in all grant requirements, including weekly coaching sessions, skills classes and groups
+- Participating in all Gatehouse Program requirements, including weekly coaching sessions, skills classes and groups

 - Following Community Safety Rules